-Spanish V is a continuation of Spanish IV and/or AP Spanish Language.
-The course involves Hispanic literature and culture from the medieval period to contemporary times.
+Spanish IV is a continuation of Spanish 3 and focuses on culture, composition and conversation.
+Students enrolled in Spanish IV are exposed to excerpts from authentic literary works and films and are required to use the target language in the classroom.
+Students will be expected to expand on the grammatical concepts learned in previous years es.
 Students are required to use the target language in the classroom.
 Emphasis is placed on approaching the study of literature through global, historical and contemporary cultural contexts.
 Spanish V follows the same syllabus as the Advanced Placement Spanish Literature and Culture course but students are not required to take the AP exam in May.
 This course may be taught concurrently with AP Spanish Literature.